-He has been invited to speak at a variety of events -- including Graduations & Commencements at the middle school, high school, community college & college levels.
+Greg has been invited to speak at a variety of events -- including Graduations & Commencements at the middle school, high school, community college & college levels.
 In one case (Parkland Prep Academy), he has been invited to be Graduation Speaker multiple times.
 Along the way, he has received a number of college / community college honorary degrees.
-In one instance (a high school), he was named an honorary faculty member.
-He also has been guest speaker at 'end of year' events for other kinds of educational programs (i.e. he did the final day lecture for a course at Cook School of Business; Leadership Wisconsin had him serve as keynote speaker at their culminating event & ordered copies of his Legacy Poster for each graduate as a graduation gift).
-The Silhouette Man (& the condensed edition for students, The First Thirty) include an extensive look at his academic experience (including Graduations).
+He also has been guest speaker at 'end of year' events for other kinds of educational programs (i.e. he did the Final Day lecture for a course at Cook School of Business; Leadership Wisconsin had him serve as keynote speaker at their dinner to celebrate their participants completion of their program & ordered copies of his Legacy Poster for each graduate as a graduation gift).
+The book ,The Silhouette Man (& the condensed edition for students, The First Thirty) includes an extensive look at Greg's academic experience (including Graduation).
 The First Thirty has been highlighted by media like College News.
 On some occasions, schools have ordered copies for every graduate as a graduation gift (i.e. Suffield High School got a copy for every graduate in conjunction with having Greg as Commencement Speaker).
 In other cases, local companies or organizations have sponsored the purchase of the books for the graduates (i.e. Mount Joy Chamber of Commerce ordered copies for each graduate at a school in its community; Rockville Bank ordered copies of the book for 50 middle school graduates in CT).
 SCROLL DOWN FOR NEXT PARAGRAPH

 In other cases, groups have done programming with the books in advance of Graduation.
 The Janus School in Pennsylvania did a staff & student Common Read of The First Thirty in advance of Greg serving as Graduation Speaker.
 The books have also been used as Graduation Gift in less traditional graduation settings.
 Multiple chapters of Diller Fellows have given the books to their participants when they completed their Fellowships.
-Leadership York did the same thing with the books & its teen participants.
+Leadership York did the same thing with the books & its participants.
 An organization in New York gave copies of The First Thirty (and companion workbook, A Place To Sit) to each student in the Life After High School program.
 In Colorado, Latino College Fair organizers ordered copies of the book for 200 students.
 For a sample of feedback from Graduations & Commencements, please click here.